Automorphism groups of random substitution subshifts: Notation and preliminaries

 \begin{example}[random square Fibonacci] The following example is worth mentioning as it is related to the square of the Fibonacci substitution\footnote{The marginal $a \mapsto aab,\: b\mapsto ab$ is conjugate to the square of the Fibonacci substitution $a \mapsto aba, \: b \mapsto ab$.
 Hence, the usual Fibonacci subshift is contained in the RS-subshift of $\rsub$.} but has the advantage that, unlike the usual random Fibonacci substitution, this one is recognisable.
 Consider the random substitution $\rsub$ on $\{a,b\}$ given by

 This example first appeared (reversed) in the work of Nilsson \cite{N:random-two}.
 We check recognisability as follows.
 Any appearance of $bb$ must mean that the second $b$ comes from the start of an inflation word of type $\rsub(b)$ and all inflation words $ba$ of type $\rsub(b)$ are found in this way.
 As $bbb$ is not legal, any appearance of the word $abaab$ can only be decomposed as $ab|aab$.
 Any appearance of the word $baaab$ can only be decomposed as $ba|aab$, and all inflation words $aab$ of type $\rsub(a)$ are found in either of these two ways.
 Anything not yet identified must then be the inflation word $ab$ of type $\rsub(b)$.
-Recognisability then follows. \end{example}
+Recognisability then follows. \end{example} The following condition is a useful consequence of recognisability for compatible random substitutions. \begin{definition} A random substitution $\rsub$ satisfies the \emph{disjoint set condition} if for all $a \in \mc A$, $u,v \in \rsub(a)$ and $k \geq 1$, we have $\rsub^k(u) \cap \rsub^k(v) \neq \emptyset \implies u=v$. \end{definition} The disjoint set condition always holds for recognisable compatible random substitution \cite[Lem.\ 4.5]{GMRS:entropy}.